Fan On or Fan Auto

 For this discussion, I will be talking about the cooling season in a humid climate.
 Many adverse impacts may occur in the heating season, depending on the region.

 Things to be aware of when running the fan “on”.

 Condensate on the coil after a cooling call with the fan running will evaporate back into the living space.
 Some thermostats combat this by having a fan off period at the end of a cooling call to let the coil drain.

 If the ducts are in unconditioned spaces, outside the thermal envelope of the house, the sensible heat will be added back to the space.
 If the ducts are warmer than the air traveling through them there will be a transfer of heat.
 If there is any duct leakage latent heat (moisture) will be added as well.
 Latent heat gains do not only apply to return duct leaks.
 Supply air leakage can also contribute to this.

 Even if the ducts are sealed, and 100% in the conditioned space it still costs money to run the fan.
 Running a PSC motor 24/7 can be costly.
-(ECM motors on a property sized duct system do have considerably lower operating cost when compared to PSC motors.)
+(ECM motors on a properly-sized duct system do have considerably lower operating costs when compared to PSC motors.)

 The duct leakages and pressure imbalances mentioned above will also occur during a cooling call.
 Most of the time these issues can go unnoticed because of the ability of the HVAC system to overcome or mask them.

 The goal is to get maximum customer comfort with minimum power usage and maximum system longevity.
 In many cases, the fan being left in the ON position detracts from these goals.